-(c) If applicable, when a trademark security agreement or patent security agreement (or a short form thereof) is filed in the United States Patent and Trademark Office and when financing statements, releases and other filings in appropriate form are filed in the applicable filing offices, Agent shall have a fully perfected Lien on, and security interest in, all right, title and interest of Borrower in trademarks, patents and related assets constituting trademark and patent Collateral (as set forth in the applicable trademark security agreement or patent security agreement) in which a security interest may be perfected by filing, recording or registering a security agreement or patent security agreement in the United States Patent and Trademark Office, as applicable.
-If applicable, when a copyright security agreement or patent security agreement is filed in the United States Copyright Office and when financing statements, releases and other filings in appropriate form are filed in the united States Copyright Office and when financing statements, releases and other filings in appropriate form are filed in the united States Copyright Office and when financing statements, releases and other filings in appropriate form are filed in the applicable filing offices, Agent shall have a fully perfected Lien on, and security interest in, all right, title and interest of Borrower in copyrights and assets constituting copyright Collateral (as set forth in the applicable trademark security agreement or patent security agreement or analogous document in the United States Copyright office, as applicable filing, recording or registering a security agreement in the United States Copyright Office, as applicable.
+(c) If applicable, when a trademark security agreement or patent security agreement (or a short form thereof) is filed in the United States Patent and Trademark Office and when financing statements, releases and other filings in appropriate form are filed in the applicable filing offices, Agent shall have a fully perfected Lien on, and security interest in, all right, title and interest of Borrower in trademarks, patents and related assets constituting trademark and patent Collateral (as set forth in the applicable trademark security agreement or patent security agreement) in which a security interest may be perfected by filing, recording or registering a security agreement, financing statement or analogous document in the United States Patent and Trademark Office, as applicable.
+If applicable, when a copyright security agreement or patent security agreement is filed in the United States Copyright Office and when financing statements, releases and other filings in appropriate form are filed in the applicable filing offices, Agent shall have a fully perfected Lien on, and security interest in, all right, title and interest of Borrower in copyrights and assets constituting copyright Collateral (as set forth in the applicable trademark security agreement or patent security agreement) in which a security interest may be perfected by filing, recording or registering a security agreement, financing statement or analogous document in the United States Copyright Office, as applicable.

-(d) Neither the businesses nor the properties of Borrower are affected by any fire, explosion, accident, strike, lockout or other labor dispute, drought, storm, hail, earthquake, embargo, act of God or of the public enemy or other casualty (whether or not covered by insurance).

-(e) Neither Borrower nor any property of Borrower has (i) has failed to comply with any Environmental Law or to obtain, maintain or comply with any permit, license or other approval required under any Environmental Law, (ii) has become subject to any liability under any Environmental Law, (iii) has received notice of any claim or investigation with respect to any material liability or non-compliance under any Environmental Law or (iv) knows of any basis for any liability under any Environmental Law, except, in each case, as could not, individually or in the aggregate, reasonably be expected to result in any material liability under Environmental Laws or have a Material Adverse Effect.
+- (d) Neither the businesses nor the properties of Borrower are affected by any fire, explosion, accident, strike, lockout or other labor dispute, drought, storm, hail, earthquake, embargo, act of God or of the public enemy or other casualty (whether or not covered by insurance). - (e) Neither Borrower nor any property of Borrower has (i) has failed to comply with any Environmental Law or to obtain, maintain or comply with any permit, license or other approval required under any Environmental Law, (ii) has become subject to any liability under any Environmental Law, (iii) has received notice of any claim or investigation with respect to any material liability or non-compliance under any Environmental Law or (iv) knows of any basis for any liability under any Environmental Law, except, in each case, as could not, individually or in the aggregate, reasonably be expected to result in any material liability under Environmental Laws or have a Material Adverse Effect.
 Borrower is not is undertaking, and Borrower has not completed, either individually or together with other potentially responsible parties, any investigation or assessment or remedial or response action relating to any actual or threatened release, discharge or disposal of hazardous materials at any site, location or operation, either voluntarily or pursuant to the order of any governmental authority or the requirements of any Environmental Law; and all hazardous materials generated, used, treated, handled or stored at, or transported to or from, any property currently or formerly owned or operated by Borrower have been disposed of in a manner not reasonably expected to result in material liability to Borrower.